Duugu/wow_menu/readme ENGLISH.txt

 	- add server type to server names

 Release notes:
+	2.13
+		- Updated the regions and server lists to reflect the recent server changes.
+Switching server is working again.

 	2.11
 		- Numpad 9 has been changed.
 It now is turning your character towards the current beacon.
 			The I key is and an alternative key bind for numpad 9.